gillesdubois/ImageToIcns/README.md

 # ImageToIcns
-A little swift app that transform iconset and iconset to apple icon format (.icns)
+A little swift app that transform iconset to apple icon format (.icns)

 ## How to use